 2026 Man and Van Prices in London — The Real Numbers

+Hiring a man with a van in London is priced by the hour almost everywhere, and the hourly figure is the easy part.
 Here are typical 2026 rates across London.
 These are honest market prices — what reputable companies actually charge, not the suspiciously cheap quotes you'll see from cowboys who'll hit you with hidden fees on the day.

 At London Moverz, our standard rates are £50/hr for 1 man + van and £65/hr for 2 men + van — among the most competitive in West London, with no hidden charges.
 View our full pricing page for fixed quote options.